-The term 'ERISA' is included in the Retirement edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'ERISA' is included in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 ERISA is the acronym for The Employment Retirement Income Security Act that was enacted in 1974.
 This ERISA legislation set up a basic level of standards for health, retirement, and various additional types of plans for welfare benefits.
 These include disability insurance, life insurance, and apprenticeship plans.

 This Employment Retirement Income Security Act is both overseen and run by the EBSA, which turns out to be the acronym for Employee Benefits Security Administration.
 This EBSA operates as a division under the United States DOL, or Department of Labor.
 If you have any questions about the act, concerns that you are not being treated according to the law, or complaints regarding treatment as the ERISA laws relate to you, then you should contact your area ERISA office for help and clarification.